ripio/security/bug-bounty.md

 * Security misconfigurations with clear impact.
 * Server Side Request Forgery.
 * Remote File Inclusion.
-* Unvalidated Redirects and Forwards
+* Unvalidated Redirects and Forwards.

 # Restrictions
 * Massive automatic scanning is not allowed.
 Please do creative testing.
-* If you significantly degrade our service, you risk a program ban.
+* If you significantly degrade our service, you risk a ban from our platforms.
-* No DoS - Our cloud providers prohibit this activity.
+* No DoS/DDoS.
-* Participation in this program is prohibited for internal employees-

 # Non-Qualifying Vulnerabilities
 When reporting vulnerabilities, please consider (1) attack scenario / exploitability, and (2) security impact of the bug.
 The following issues are considered out of scope: